bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 - Some API methods will only work if you are adjacent to (or running on) the target server
   - mapping the network and deploying scripts is important
   - dealing with moving servers or changing connections is important
+  - no "spooky action at a distance" remotely run from the safety of home!
 - Some API methods will scale off of charisma (and give cha xp)
-  - Lower time awaited to submit a password guess with higher charisma?
+  - e.g. Lower time taken to submit a password guess with higher charisma
-  - harder servers have a min cha requirement?
-  - phishing success chance based off of cha?

 # Real-life problems to solve

-- Environment unreliability
-  - servers will sometimes restart or go offline, sometimes permanently
+- Environment unreliability hardening: servers will sometimes restart or go offline, sometimes permanently
-  - scripts will sometimes die
-- Central data storage and retrieval (passwords)
+- Central data storage and retrieval
 - Building self-replicating web-crawlers
 - Version control: how to handle when two different versions of a script meet, each trying to clear servers and replicate
+- text parsing, looking for useful data
+- Designing simple algorithms to reduce the number of password guesses required
+- Cyclic graph traversal

 ## Rewards:

-- Start with tor router permanently?
+- Start with tor router permanently
 - Cha stat gains from doing darkweb stuff
 - Small amounts of negative karma gain
-- Caches with port openers, money, or xp
+- Caches with port openers, money, xp, programs, or stock market access

 - Cha contributes [very slightly] to rep gains from faction work
 - Cha contributes (more?) to regular jobs' pay